shintasapta/angular-colorize-filter/README.md

 ![](colorize.png)

-I wanna to colorize my string like image above, i use angularjs filter to solve the problem.
+I want to colorize my string like image above, i use angularjs filter to solve the problem.
 With ng bind html directive, i return the html code for my filter result and i decide how much digit what i want to colorize it.
 This is the sample to use it.

 ## Example View